I bought a Sony Mavica FD-73 off eBay and now I've got the power of a camera that takes floppy disks. >:D

 This one reminds me of the autumn Windows XP background.
 There's lots of history to that background, you know.

 I took a picture of the sunrise.
-Hey, the '80s was right!
-They DO look like that!
+Man.

 Took a picture of the sunset on a different day.
 This one feels like I've seen it before.
 Weird, but cool.
 Interestin' how the sunrise and sunset look so different.